-Alternative Dispute Resolution (ADR) gives parties options besides litigation for settling many areas of dispute, ranging from, but not limited to, general civil, personal injury, real estate, contract, debt collection, employment labor discrimination, construction and divorce.
+Alternative Dispute Resolution (ADR) gives parties options besides litigation for settling many areas of dispute, ranging from, but not limited to, general civil, divorce, family law, personal injury, real estate, contract, debt collection, employment labor discrimination, construction and divorce.
 Arbitration and mediation are examples of ADR.

 Mediation enables parties to consider a greater variety of factors in order to craft more flexible, satisfactory solutions.
 Mediation can be initiated either through a court order, lawyer recommendation or private arrangement.